Home

 • "For he knoweth not that which shall be: for who can tell him when it shall be?"

-Is buying insurance Biblical?
+Buying insurance is not only Biblical but practical.
 The fact is, you don't know what the future holds and so it is the wise steward who is prepared.
 We do know that it is inevitable that there will be times of sickness and death in our family.
 Everyone becomes sick at some time and everyone eventually dies.
-We do not know exactly when, so the conscientious Christian should prepare for those things that he knows will come.
-The Old Testament saints saved money, prepared for their deaths and oversaw the future dividing of the inheritance among their children.
-They were not considered those who were lacking faith or trust in God, but were wise stewards.
+We do not know exactly when, so the conscientious Christian should prepare for those things that he knows will come so that His family will not suffer.
+The Old Testament saints saved money, prepared for their deaths, and also oversaw the future dividing of the inheritance among their children.
+They were not considered those who lacked faith or trust in God for doing so, but were considered wise stewards.
 Preparing to leave your children the means to carry on after you are gone has nothing to do with a lack of trust in the Lord.
 It is simply good planning.
-Likewise, managing your funds for them ahead of time is the product of being a good and wise steward, and is not a lack of trust that God would care for them.
+Likewise, managing your funds for them ahead of time is the product of being a good and wise steward, not a lack of trust that God would care for them.
+Perhaps it's God's will to care for them through the funds you have set aside.

 Luke 14:28-30